CABBI ABCs: A Guide to Our Scientific Terms

-Yarrowia lipolytica (Y. lipolytica): One of four oleaginous yeasts targeted by CABBI Conversion researchers to help produce sustainable biofuels and chemicals in plants.Y. lipolytica is a non-model yeast (one that has not been extensively studied) that can consume atypical carbon sources, such as hydrocarbons, making it a potential engineering candidate for the production of specialty lipids (oils).
+Yarrowia lipolytica (Y. lipolytica): One of four oleaginous yeasts (definition in this section) targeted by CABBI Conversion researchers to help produce sustainable biofuels and chemicals in plants.Y. lipolytica is a non-model yeast (one that has not been extensively studied) that can consume atypical carbon sources, such as hydrocarbons, making it a potential engineering candidate for the production of specialty lipids (oils).

 The Tools: Systems, Models, and Methods Supporting CABBI’s Mission